usnistgov/oar-pdr/metadata/model/examples/README.md

 the schemas provided in the parent directory.
 They are:

 * **ceramicsportal.json** -- The Ceramics Webbook, example of a NIST Portal
-  * Resource Types:  Portal, SRD, PublishedDataResource
+  * Resource Types:  Portal, SRD, PublicDataResource
   * Features:
     * The Portal includes access several other registered collections;
       this record provides links to them as components (type: IncludedResource).

 * **hitsc.json** -- The High-T Superconducting materials database, an
   example of a Database with custom search page
-  * Resource Types:  Database, SRD, PublishedDataResource
+  * Resource Types:  Database, SRD, PublicDataResource
   * Features:
     * includes reference to documentation (user manual); reference metadata indicates that this document is specifically documentation via a